 Bottom line?
-TN Outside is dedicated to no-octane enjoyment, and through our writing, photographs, and artwork, we’re happy to pass on what we’ve seen and learned.
+Tamia Nelson’s Outside is dedicated to no-octane pursuits, and through our writing, photographs, and artwork, we’re happy to pass on what we’ve seen and learned.
 We’re active cyclists, but we also enjoy watching the pros, because their grace and skill are inspiring and their feats are exciting.
 We’re paddlers, as well, exploring still waters and swift.
 And we’re inveterate trekkers on foot in all seasons, letting our legs carry us to destinations as near as the backyard and as distant as the world’s remotest corners.

+Now that you’ve had a chance to read the fine print, let’s get acquainted.
 “Outside” is a state of mind that implies adventure, exploration, unlimited expanses—if only in the imagination—and freedom.
 But it also means hitting the road, or heading down the trail, or putting a boat in the water.
 It’s what we do, and here’s who we are:

 Marcos Netto, Southern Hemisphere Correspondent and Photographer After more than 20 years as a commercial and wedding photographer, Marcos made a radical career move by joining the board of directors for the mineral water company, Itati.
 That left some spare time for cycling, one of his passions.
 It all began a few years before when he suffered a knee injury during a soccer game, forcing Marcos to look for another sport.
 Cycling fit his needs perfectly!
 He found it to be a great way to stay fit while practicing a low-impact sport that was a lot of fun and let him make new friends every day.
 Now Marcos uses his free time to travel with his bikes and cameras as companions.
 He enjoys posting cyclotourist images online, helping to spread the word about how fun it is to get around by bike and the benefits of cycling for your mood and health.
 Do you Twitter?
 Then you can tweet Marcos, and subscribe to his RSS feed.